joshb/joshb.github.io/articles/simple_line_drawing/index.md

             </tr>
         </table>

 The column and row headings on the top and left sides of the table represent the possible x and y positions, respectively, within the framebuffer.
 The other cells represent pixels within the framebuffer, and the number inside each cell is the pixel's index within the framebuffer array.
-If you need to access the pixel where y equals 2 and x equals 3, the index is <strong>2 * 8 + 3</strong>, where 8 is the width of the framebuffer in this case.
+If you need to access the pixel where y equals 2 and x equals 3, the index is **2 * 8 + 3**, where 8 is the width of the framebuffer in this case.
 The result is 19, as indicated by the bold index in the appropriate table cell above.

 ## Drawing Lines

 Now that we're all set to draw individual pixels, let's use that ability to draw something slightly more complex - in this case, two dimensional lines.
-This will be done in the <strong>DrawLine()</strong> function of the <strong>Rasterizer</strong> class, which starts off as follows:
+This will be done in the **DrawLine()** function of the **Rasterizer** class, which starts off as follows:

 ```c++
 void